In a Highly Unusual Move, FTC Confirms It Is Investigating Equifax - Slashdot

 The Federal Trade Commission (FTC) on Thursday confirmed it is investigating Equifax's handling of a data breach affecting 143m Americans.
 "The FTC typically does not comment on ongoing investigations.
 However, in light of the intense public interest and the potential impact of this matter, I can confirm that FTC staff is investigating the Equifax data breach," said Peter Kaplan, the commission's acting director of public affairs.
 Washington Post reporter tweeted: "To put a finer point on it, this is really, really unusual -- the FTC hardly ever says anything about ongoing probes."

 Trump will fix this.
-(Score:2, Interesting)
+(Score:5, Insightful)

 Re: (Score:2)